slideflow/slideflow/docs-source/source/studio.rst

 |

-Slideflow Studio provides powerful tools for interactive visualization whole-slide images, model predictions, and GAN-generated images.
+Slideflow Studio provides powerful tools for interactive visualization of whole-slide images, model predictions, and GAN-generated images.
 It's also fast - with an OpenGL renderer and highly optimized whole-slide image viewer, you'll get a smooth experience that can even run on a Raspberry Pi.

 If you have installed slideflow via PIP, you can run Studio from a terminal with: